lorossi/THEY-SEE-YOU/README.md

 I wanted to give this whole project a vague aura of creepiness and unease.
 Imagine this sketch being drawn on a bigger screen!
 This would really creep me out.

-As I always do with my interactive projects, I publish the link and a few pre-rendered videos on this page, as well as in my [Instagram profile](https://instagram.com/lorossi97).
+As I always do with my interactive projects, I publish the link and a few pre-rendered (albeit in low-quality) videos on this page, as well as in my [Instagram profile](https://instagram.com/lorossi97).
 Follow me to view my work and see what I like to do!

+## Technical stuff

-The whole animation is rendered with in a surprisingly smooth manner on a JS canvas.
+The whole animation is rendered in a surprisingly smooth manner on a JS canvas.
 The eyes are placed before everything else is drawn using a circle packing algorithm.
 It takes way less than I was anticipating, only taking a few milliseconds to place all the eyes.

 ## Output